hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-gene | APC | The gene impacted by the variant impact | p.D1174fs | The impact of the variant on the gene variantCopyNumber | 3.8 | The number of copies of this variant in the tumor
+event | APC D1174fs | A single representation of the event, expected to match with the event string from evidence section. gene | APC | The gene impacted by the variant impact | p.D1174fs | The impact of the variant on the gene variantCopyNumber | 3.8 | The number of copies of this variant in the tumor